Alphavirus: Virology

 The virus has a 60–70 nanometer diameter.
 It is enveloped, spherical and has a positive-strand RNA genome of ~12 kilobases.
 The genome encodes two polyproteins.
 The first polyprotein consists of four non-structural units: in order from the N terminal to the C terminal - nsP1, nsP2, nsP3, and nsP4.
 The second is a structural polyprotein composed of five expression units: from the N terminal to the C terminal - Capsid, E3, E2, 6K and E1.
-A sub genomic positive strand RNA - the 26S RNA - is replicated from a negative-stranded RNA intermediate.
+A sub genomic positive strand RNA—the 26S RNA—is replicated from a negative-stranded RNA intermediate.
 This serves as template for the synthesis of viral structural proteins.
 Most alphaviruses have conserved domains involved in regulation of viral RNA synthesis.

 The nucleocapsid, 40 nanometers in diameter, contains 240 copies of the capsid protein and has a T = 4 icosahedral symmetry.
 The E1 and E2 viral glycoproteins are embedded in the lipid bilayer.
 Single E1 and E2 molecules associate to form heterodimers.
 The E1–E2 heterodimers form one-to-one contacts between the E2 protein and the nucleocapsid monomers.
 The E1 and E2 proteins mediate contact between the virus and the host cell.

 Several receptors have been identified.
-These include prohibitin, phosphatidylserine, glycosaminoglycans and ATP synthase β subunit.
+These include prohibitin, phosphatidylserine, glycosaminoglycans and ATP synthase β subunit (ref needed).

 Replication occurs within the cytoplasm, specifically in areas termed "spherules" separated by plasma membrane invaginations from the rest.
 Each complex occupies one such area of about 50-nm in inner diameter.

 Virions mature by budding through the plasma membrane, where virus-encoded surface glycoproteins E2 and E1 are assimilated.
 These two glycoproteins are the targets of numerous serologic reactions and tests including neutralization and hemagglutination inhibition.
 The alphaviruses show various degrees of antigenic cross-reactivity in these reactions and this forms the basis for the seven antigenic complexes, 32 species and many subtypes and varieties.
 The E2 protein is the site of most neutralizing epitopes, while the E1 protein contains more conserved, cross-reactive epitopes.

 Evolution

 A study of this taxon suggests that this group of viruses had a marine origin—specifically the Southern Ocean—and that they have subsequently spread to both the Old and New World.

-There are three subgroups in this genus: the Semliki Forest virus subgroup (Semliki Forest, O'nyong-nyong and Ross River viruses); the eastern equine encephalitis virus subgroup (eastern equine encephalitis and Venezuelan equine encephalitis viruses) and the Sindbis virus subgroup.
+There are three subgroups in this genus: the Semliki Forest virus subgroup (Semliki Forest virus, O'nyong-nyong virus and Ross River virus); the eastern equine encephalitis virus subgroup (eastern equine encephalitis virus and Venezuelan equine encephalitis virus) and the Sindbis virus subgroup.
 Sindbis virus, geographically restricted to the Old World, is more closely related to the eastern equine encephalitis subgroup, which are New World viruses, than it is to the Semliki Forest virus subgroup which is also found in the Old World.

 Taxonomy

-The following species are assigned to the genus:
+The following species are assigned to the genus, listed by scientific name and followed by their common names: